radzserg/ducer/README.md

 # Motivation

-This package is an extension of the [rs-db-seeder](https://www.npmjs.com/package/rs-db-seeder) idea.
-While rs-db-seeder works at a low level, directly writing data to the database, Ducer works at the API level allowing to fill in data in the same way as the real application does.
+Ducer is framework-agnostic library.
+You can write data directly to DB, call your REST or graphql API.
+It's your responsibility to implement data providers.
+Ducer encourages you to seed data in the same way as your application does.
+Call your API to fill in the data.
+Use direct DB updates where there's no other way.

 Features: